-The abbreviation mDPSEEA stands for each of its 6 components:
+The abbreviation mDPSEEA stands for each of its 6 components: Modified Drivers, Pressures, States, Exposures, Effects and Actions.

-- Modified Drivers

-- Pressures

-- States

-- Exposures

-- Effects

-- Actions

 The 'modification' to the DPSEEA framework created by the WHO, is the addition of social, economic, demographic, and behavioural contexts.

-How have you drawn the pathways?
+How have you drawn the maps?

 Our team used Kumu.
-Kumu is a free online platform where you can build system diagrams and personalise them in a variety of ways.
+Kumu is a free to use online platform where you can build system maps and personalise them in a variety of ways.